Get

 Hungarian Wirehaired Vizsla Breed Origin & History

-This breed is still considered to be relatively new considering they were bred in the 1930s in Hungary.
+This breed is still considered to be relatively new even though they were bred in the 1930s in Hungary.
 The idea for the breed came from falconers and hunters because they wanted a dog that had all the outstanding traits of the Vizsla but that was heavier, sturdier, and more resistant to rough field conditions and extreme weather, hence their wirehaired coats.

 Vasas Jozsef was the owner of the Csaba Vizsla Kennel in the town of Hejocsaba, and he initiated the development of a Wirehaired Vizsla by submitting an application to the Hungarian Vizsla Klub, where he outlined the ways that he would develop the breed.
-This caused a bit of controversy, but the proposal was ultimately approved.
+This caused a bit of controversy but the proposal was ultimately approved.

 close up Hungarian wirehaired Vizsla dog